top of page

 My Approach To Therapy

-I take an integrative, trauma-informed, nervous-system-aware approach to therapy.
+My approach to therapy is holistic and trauma-informed, meaning I look at the whole person, emotional, cognitive, relational, and nervous system factors, rather than treating symptoms in isolation.
 That means I draw from evidence-based models while also paying close attention to how stress, burnout, trauma, and neurodivergence shape what feels possible for you in daily life.

 Many of the clients I work with are thoughtful, insightful, and self-aware.
 They often know what would help, and still feel stuck.
 In my experience, this isn’t a motivation problem or a lack of effort.
 More often, it’s a nervous system that’s been depleted by chronic stress, long-term activation, or periods of shutdown and freeze.